ooz/txt2sprite/README.md

 # txt2sprite

-Text to 2D image converter
+Text to 2D image (or image to text) converter.

 ## Advantages